gazbert/bxbot/README.md

 The instructions below are for Linux/macOS, but equivalent Windows scripts are included.

-Clone the repo locally (master branch).
+Clone the repo locally (main branch).

 ### Maven
 1. From the project root, run `./mvnw clean install`.